 During a Creative Research Residency called The Periodic Table (After a novel by Primo Levi), founded by Judith van der Elst, an international, interdisciplinairy group of artists and designers interested in the sensory richness of landscapes, explore and experience the basic tangibility of sensory design and art.
-Followed by specialized workshops and sessions about odor as part of the ‘Code Biology’ Conference in Urbino.
+Followed by specialized workshops and sessions about odor as part of the ‘Code Biology’ Conference in Urbino Italy.
 Initiating transdisciplinairy collaborations focused on sensory landscape, it’s sound-scapes, smell-scapes, visions and flavors function as the start of a 'Rural Renaissance', to celebrate the sensory richness of the land.
 Eva van Strien & Sarah Daher propose new perspectives on perceiving and consuming air through a series of workshops and interactive sound and scent installations.

 Move, Sense & Gather - trail

 We walk/run outdoors as we believe that there are many signs that are beneficial and are hard to find in urban settings in such concentrations.
 This sensory richness, we believe, is unchartered territory, a terra incognita.
 We will follow part of a trail of the Alta Via Dei Parchi, following an old path through the northern Apennines about 500 kilometers in total length.
 This is also the location of the envisioned, but never completed ‘sun city’ by the Medici’s, initiated during the mid sixteenth century.
 Reasons for abandoning this project were multiple but mainly climatic.
 We probe the land for clues.
 During our trails we focus on multi-sensory observation and collecting samples for the odor workshops.